COVID-19: The University of Montpellier is taking action to help students in need

 No computer?
 The Occitanie Region is stepping up to help

 Not all students have their own computer.
-Normally, they can visit the Interuniversity Libraries, which are open for extended hours, to use one.
-But what can be done when these libraries are closed, and computers have become an indispensable tool?
+Usually, they can go to the Interuniversity Libraries, which are open for extended hours, to use one.
+But what can they do when these libraries are closed, and computers have become an indispensable tool?
 By making 1,500 laptops available to students at higher education institutions in its region, the Occitanie Region is helping to bridge the digital divide.
-Received on Wednesday, April 15, 2020, the batch of laptops reserved for the University of Montpellier is being delivered, at the university’s expense, to students’ homes so they do not have to travel.
-A collaborative effort between staff from the Information Systems and Digital Technology Department, which provided technical support, the Logistics Department, and the Campus Life Department enabled the first deliveries to take place as early as the following day.
+Received on Wednesday, April 15, 2020, the allocation of laptops reserved for the University of Montpellier is being delivered, at the university’s expense, to students’ homes so they do not have to travel.
+A collaborative effort between staff from the Information Systems and Digital Technology Department—which provided technical support—the Logistics Department, and the Campus Life Department made it possible to make the first deliveries as early as the following day.

 Poor signal or ran out of data?
-The University of Montpellier is helping students get online
+The University of Montpellier helps students access the Internet

-Access to the digital services provided by the University is not always possible for students who, again due to a lack of financial means, cannot afford an internet plan.
+Access to the digital services provided by the University is not always possible for students who, again due to a lack of financial resources, cannot sign up for an internet plan.
 This is also the case for those who are confined to an area with limited internet coverage.
-Therefore, the University of Montpellier is offering students in need exceptional financial assistance to help them subscribe to an internet plan, modify their current subscription, or purchase a 4G dongle.
-To date, 57 students have benefited from this measure.
+Therefore, the University of Montpellier is offering students in need exceptional financial assistance to help them sign up for an internet plan, upgrade their current subscription, or purchase a 4G dongle.
+So far, 57 students have benefited from this program.

 Addressing the Social Crisis

-Whether or not they receive a scholarship, students facing financial difficulties can receive both assistance from the CROUS, known as ASAP (specific one-time financial aid), and assistance from the University’s FSDIE social fund.
+Whether or not they receive a scholarship, students facing financial difficulties can receive both assistance from the CROUS—known as ASAP (specific one-time grants)—and assistance from the University’s FSDIE social fund.
 This fair and tailored assistance, despite the urgency of the situation, is granted collectively by a dedicated committee.
-Furthermore, the frequency of FSDIE social committee meetings has been increased, and an expedited—yet still rigorous—procedure has been implemented to provide exceptional aid on an ongoing basis and within 24 hours to the most urgent requests, so that no student is left without shelter or food.
+In addition, the frequency of FSDIE Social committee meetings has been increased, and a fast-track procedure—which remains rigorous—has been implemented to provide exceptional aid on an ongoing basis and within 24 hours to the most urgent requests, ensuring that no student is left without shelter or food.

-Next goal: to increase efficiency, make certain forms of aid—such as support for students who have lost their paid internships or jobs—systematic upon presentation of supporting documentation.
+Next goal: to improve efficiency, we will make certain forms of aid—such as support for students who have lost their paid internships or jobs—systematically available upon presentation of supporting documentation.

 Learn more: